Pressure Injuries

 • Impaired sensation

-Pressure injury has also been reported in children with severe neurologic impairments such as spina bifida, cerebral palsy, and spinal cord injury.
+In children, pressure injury may be seen with severe neurologic impairments such as spina bifida, cerebral palsy, and spinal cord injury.

-Several scales (eg, The Norton Scale for Predicting Pressure Ulcer Risk, the Braden Scale) have been developed to predict risk.
+Several scales (eg, The Norton Scale for Predicting Pressure Ulcer Risk, the Braden Scale) have been developed to predict the risk of pressure injury (2).
 The Norton Scale is used to determine whether a patient is at high risk of pressure ulcer development based on the sum of the scores of five criteria: physical condition, mental condition, activity, mobility, and incontinence.
-The Braden scale is used to assess risk based on the sum of the scores of six categories: sensory perception, moisture, activity, mobility, nutrition, and friction/shear (2).
-Although use of these scales is considered standard care, they have not been shown to result in fewer pressure injuries than skilled clinical assessment alone.
-Nevertheless, use of a risk assessment scale along with skilled clinical assessment is recommended.
+The Braden scale is used to assess risk based on the sum of the scores of six categories: sensory perception, moisture, activity, mobility, nutrition, and friction/shear (3).
+Although the use of these scales is considered standard care, they have not been shown to result in fewer pressure injuries than skilled clinical assessment alone.
+Nevertheless, the use of a risk assessment scale along with skilled clinical assessment is recommended.

 Table